Michigan Layoffs — December 2005

 |---|---|---|---|---|

-Topping the list was ARAMARK Dow Corning at its Midland facility, reporting 61 affected workers.
+The biggest impact was at ARAMARK Dow Corning at its Midland facility, reporting 61 affected workers.
 Robert Bosch Engineering followed with 55 workers.

 This is the third consecutive month of declining layoff activity.

-These figures highlight a easing in workforce disruptions across Michigan, with filings falling below both recent and year-ago levels.
-The Professional Services sector warrants close attention heading into the next period.
+This data points to a easing in workforce disruptions across Michigan, with filings falling below both recent and year-ago levels.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Michigan.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Michigan WARN notices, browse layoffs by state, or download the full dataset.